Annual Gala Committee

-The Member Involvement Committee is tasked with helping to ensure that new members feel both welcome to and informed about BEPC, that all members know how they can be engaged in the life of the Council, that any member who wishes to be on a Committee is given that opportunity, and that the tools the Council uses to gauge member satisfaction are informative and effective.
+The goal of the Member Involvement Committee is to ensure that both new members and existing members are informed and feel encouraged to be actively involved in the activities of the Council.
+The Committee will ensure that any member who wishes to be on a Committee is given that opportunity, and that the tools the Council uses to gauge member satisfaction are informative and effective.

-The primary purpose of the Networking Committee is to plan and facilitate events where members can meet each other in a casual atmosphere to network with each other and with prospective members.
-The Networking Committee is responsible for organizing these events throughout the year in close coordination with the BEPC staff.
-Selected events are members-only, however a majority of events are open to prospective members.
+The primary purpose of the Networking Committee is to plan and facilitate events at which members can meet each other in a casual atmosphere to network with other members of BEPC.
+The Networking Committee is responsible for organizing several social events throughout the year.
+Some of these events are for members only, while others encourage participation by potential new members and non-members.
 This allows current members to meet new estate planning professionals while potentially growing the membership of BEPC.
 The Committee strives to create new and fun ways to provide networking opportunities among the greater membership.

 The Roundtable Committee is responsible for coordinating three education roundtable events throughout the year.
 These events are exclusively for members of the Council, and consist of five tables that accommodate up to 20 members each, with each table having a separate topic of discussion led by an expert(s).